 Things To Do In Reno

 Hidden under the glamorous shadow of Las Vegas, Reno is often overlooked by tourists.
 But it would be wrong to ignore Reno, as there are a lot of great places here.
-Now that you know how far is Reno from Las Vegas, spend a day or two in here.

 • For car lovers, check out the best car collections in the National Automobile Museum, also known as the Harrah Collection.